Discover 480 acres of new terrainExplore even more endless glades, steep trees and tasty powder pockets.

 Frequently Asked Questions

-West Bowl is a vast area, comparable to the size of 240 Canadian football fields, and is capped by the summit of Whitehorn Mountain, on the front face of the resort.
-You can look forward to open powder bowls, laps of endless gladded ski areas, steep trees, tasty powder pockets and, of course, the Rockies’ famous champagne powder.
+West Bowl is a vast area filled with open powder bowls, endless gladded ski areas, steep trees, tasty powder pockets and, of course, the Rockies’ famous champagne powder.

 However, there are a lot of unmarked hazards such as: steep and remote terrain, rocks, cliffs, trees and tree wells, variable snow conditions, avalanches, severe weather, reduced visibility and risk of getting lost.
 Make sure you familiarize yourself with these hazards and are skiing with a buddy.